Finite volumes for the Gross-Pitaevskii equation: Discrete framework and main result

-The use of the Voronoï method to produce admissible finite volume meshes goes back to the work of Mishev \cite{mishev1998} and has now proven being powerful in a number of applications \cite{gartner2019}.
+a property that we will always assume in the following.
+The use of the Voronoï method to produce admissible finite volume meshes goes back to the work of Mishev \cite{mishev1998} and has now proven being useful in a number of applications \cite{gartner2019}.
 As pointed in \cite[Example 9.2]{eymard2000}, an advantage of the Voronoï method is that it easily leads to meshes on non polygonal domain $\Omega$, which might be of interest for physical applications.
-Note also that a relationship can be established between TPFA scheme on Voronoi meshes and generalized mixed-hybrid mimetic finite difference method, and super-convergence can occur \cite{droniou2018}.
+Note also that a relationship can be established between TPFA scheme on Voronoï meshes and generalized mixed-hybrid mimetic finite difference method, and super-convergence can occur \cite{droniou2018}.

 In two dimension, a usual way to construct meshes satisfying the orthogonality property $(x_K,x_L) \perp \sigma$ is to partition $\Omega$ into a conforming triangulation with acute triangles called Delaunay triangulation, and to take each $x_K$ as the circumcenter of $K$.
-This method is one of the most popular in computational mesh generation, and the dual mesh then corresponds to a Voronoï admissible finite volume mesh, leading to the use of \textit{discrete duality finite volume} (DDFV) schemes \cite{omnes2011}.
-Note that we will not exploit this duality property in the forthcoming analysis.

-We will also assume the following regularity constraint on the mesh $\mathcal{T}$: there exists $0<\xi < 1$ independent of $h$ such that
+This method is one of the most popular in computational mesh generation, and the dual mesh then corresponds to a Voronoï admissible finite volume mesh.
+In our upcoming analysis, we will assume the following regularity constraint on the discretization $\mathcal{V}$: there exists $0<\Theta_{\mathcal{V}} \leq 1$ independent of $h_{\mathcal{M}}$ such that